akshatphumbhra/oberPoll/README.md

 $ pip install -r requirements.txt

-6) Set the variable "FLASK_APP" to the name of the app

-$ set FLASK_APP=oberPoll.py

-7) Run the app with:
+6) Run the python app:

+$ python3 oberPoll.py

+        OR

-$ flask run
+$ python oberPoll.py

+Depending on your Python settings

-8) Navigate to the required url in your browser.
+7) Navigate to the required url in your browser.
 By default this url is http://127.0.0.1:5000/